Tips of Building Large scale Applications in PHP

 Strategic Planning and Requirements Analysis

-- Risk Management: Identify potential risks and devise mitigation strategies.
+- Risk management: Identify potential bottlenecks early and plan mitigation strategies.

 Choosing the Right Architecture